AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/deliverability/durable-unsubscribe.md

 ---
 # Durable Unsubscribe {#durable-unsubscribe}

-Marketo has enhanced the behavior of the unsubscribe functionality to make it “durable."
+Marketo has enhanced the behavior of the unsubscribe functionality to make it "durable."
 We've added a master email status, which is separate from the unsubscribe flag visible on the person detail record.

 If the unsubscribe flag is set from false to true, the master email status is updated, and the change is propagated to other people with the same email address.
 If a person is removed and recreated, or if a new record is created with the same email address, the unsubscribe flag will **not** be overwritten.